aylinayt/aylinayt/README.md

 - 🔭 I’m currently working on **ROS2 object detection and Carla simulations**
 - 🌱 I’m currently learning about **graph neural networks and clustering techniques**
-- 🤔 I’m looking for help with **advanced biomedical image analysis algorithms**
+- 🤔 I’m looking for help with **biomedical image analysis algorithms**
-- 💬 Ask me about **ML applications in healthcare or autonomous systems**